frederic-perez/AmE-dictionary/data/dictionary.md

 __waldo__ _n_ (waldoes)
 __walk in sunshine__
 __walk on air__ To be very happy.
-__walk on eggs__ _idiom_ :two: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I'm at her house._
+__walk on eggs__ _idiom_ :two: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I’m at her house._
 __walk on water__ _idiom_ :two: To perform godlike or superhuman feats.
 The phrase refers to the Gospel story in which Jesus walks on water.
 __walk out__ _phr v_ To leave a relationship suddenly.
 __walk the walk__